Fun and easy crate training for you and your dog

 As your dog gets to understand the crate idea, try not giving a treat every time he goes in.
 Every other time, every third time – make it a surprise when he gets a treat for going into his crate.

 Now you can begin to point to the crate and expect your dog to go in consistently.
-Start adding words to associate with this, like ‘go to your bedroom’ or ‘crate’ or, like I say to Maggie, ‘go to your trailer’.
+Start adding words to associate with this, like ‘go to your bedroom’ or ‘crate’ or, as I say to Maggie, ‘go to your trailer’.

 You’re doing great!

 Practice leaving your pup in the crate while you are at a home.
 Start with short intervals (5 mins while you run to the restroom or do the dishes) and work your way up.
 Have your pup go in the crate for short intervals.
 You can give a treat when they go in if you would like but no treats for coming out.
-I love giving specials treats while they spend their time in there such as a stuffed kong to work at.
+I love giving special treats while they spend their time in there such as a stuffed kong to work at.

 If you find your pup is crying when you exit the room, sometimes covering the crate with a towel or blanket makes it the perfect dark place for a nap and helps quickly quiet them down.